 - Finally, people who are well-rested and genuinely relaxed tend to have a more uplifted mood .
 Plenty of CBD enthusiasts cite feelings of general happiness and positivity with chronic use.
 When nothing’s weighing you down, you can devote your full attention to the people and projects around you.

 With all that negative stuff out of the way, plus the compelling improvements in learning and memory, you’ll likely be better able to focus on whatever’s ahead.

 Incorporating CBD Into Your Daily Routine

 As you can see, the beneficial CBD effects are deeply intertwined.
-That’s because our mood, stress levels, sleep quality, cognitive functioning, general health, and more are similarly entangled in ways we might not even fully recognize.
+That’s because our mood, stress levels, sleep quality, cognitive function, general health, and more are similarly entangled in ways we might not even fully recognize.
 When one area suffers, the rest might suffer, too.